-- Tatsfield will have retained its strong community spirit and will continue to provide an excellent quality of life for residents, visitors and those who work in the parish. - where suitable, new development will have been supported to meet the needs of the local community whilst retaining the parish's semi-rural character and identity. - Important local open spaces, services and facilities which support the community will have been maintained and improved.
+- Tatsfield will have retained its strong community spirit and will continue to provide an excellent quality of life for residents, visitors and those who work in the parish. - where suitable, new development will have been supported to meet the needs of the local community whilst retaining the parish's semi-rural character and identity. - the parish's functioning village centre will have been strengthened and valued.
+Local services and facilities will have been maintained and improved.

-Through the following objectives, which guide the approach taken throughout the various chapters of the Tatsfield Neighbourhood Plan, the aim is to address the issues and concerns raised by the local community through engagement and consultations:
+Through the following objectives, which guide the approach taken throughout the various chapters of the Tatsfield Neighbourhood Plan, the aim is to address the issues and concerns raised by the community: